 Looking for halloween party recipes?
 Try these ghoulish halloween cupcakes.
 They're a little healthier and the scary green colour comes from... spinach!
-You can't taste the hidden greens in these vegetable cupcakes.
+You can't taste the spinach in these hidden vegetable cupcakes.

 To make these cupcakes you'll need: